jsheroes/website/src/pages/handbook.md

 Continuing from 2023, we will be hosting a pilates session on the morning of the second day of the event.
 This session will take place in a designated room and will be led by our dear friend, **Carmen Popoviciu**, a certified pilates trainer.
 She will demonstrate various exercises aimed at improving posture and addressing pains associated with intensive office work.

-If you wish to attend, please note that we are currently preparing a registration form.
-It will be available soon to help us better prepare for the session.
-Stay tuned for more updates.
+If you wish to attend, please [register using this form](https://forms.gle/D5o4ZXf5GDs4L7Ag6).

 ## 🍎 Catering